-Lots of people have good intentions when they throw their plastic bags into their regular recycling bin, or bundle up a group of recyclables in a bag to toss in a recycling dumpster.
+Lots of people have good intentions when they throw their plastic bags into their regular recycling bin.
+Or, when they bundle up a group of recyclables in a bag to toss in a recycling container.
 The problem with that?
-Plastic bags don’t play nice with the machinery.
+Plastic bags don’t play nice with the machinery at the recycling facility.

 Watch this video from DNAinfo to learn more: